AWESOME04/Competitive-Programming/README.md

 # Competitive-Programming
-This repo contains my solutions for various leetcode, HackerRank and Codeforces problems
+This repo contains my solutions for various leetcode, HackerRank and Codeforces problems.